 - The A-Series APUs, which are the weakest of the bunch and most commonly used in the more affordable PCs and laptops.

 - The new Athlon series APUs, which are newer, and generally more powerful than the A-series, and come with Vega graphics cores.

 - The Ryzen APUs which are the most powerful APUs made so far.

 Ultimately, APUs are quite efficient and have low power consumption.
 Still, the performance that they offer isn’t quite stellar– that is, excluding the new Vega-equipped APUs that push the boundaries regarding what kind of in-game performance one can expect from an APU.

 The Ryzen 3 2200G and the Ryzen 5 2400G can rival some low-end graphics cards, and they smoke Intel’s integrated graphics solutions in benchmarks, making them very appealing picks for gamers who are on a tight budget.
 Still, they are only budget solutions, and they can’t keep up with the likes of the GTX 1050 or the RX 560.

 So, to sum up:

-At the end of the day, if you’re trying to decide whether an APU would be a better choice for you instead of the classic CPU + GPU combo, then you only need consult your wallet.
-As mentioned above, they can be a great means of saving money when building a budget gaming PC, but even the most powerful APU currently available (the Ryzen 5 2400G) would have a hard time with anything that’s not an indie or an eSports game.
+At the end of the day, if you’re trying to decide whether an APU would be a better choice for you instead of the classic CPU + GPU combo, then you only need to consult your wallet.
+As mentioned above, they can be an excellent means of saving money when building a budget gaming PC.
+Still, even the most powerful APU currently available (the Ryzen 5 2400G) would have a hard time with anything that’s not an indie or an eSports game.